MicroEJ/docs/Tutorials/tutorialAppendEmojisToVectorFont.rst

 The exported font can then be used in an application, as described in the :ref:`Application Developer Guide <section_vector_fonts>`.

+This procedure can also be used to add non-emoji glyphs to a font.

 .. warning::